companieshouse/elasticsearch-data-loader/README.md

 # elasticsearch-data-loader
-A tool that Loads data from MongoDB into ElasticSearch
+A tool that Loads data from MongoDB into ElasticSearch.

 ## Requirements
 ---------------
 You must download and make the [alpha key service](https://github.com/companieshouse/alpha-key-service).
 Running the start script locally should start it on port 4025.

-In order to run this service you need
+In order to run this service you need:

 * alpha-key-service running
 * Mongo DB instance